natetan/learn-machine-learning/README.md

 # Learning Machine Learning
-A repo dedicated to learning machine learning in both Python and R.
+A repo dedicated to learning machine learning in both Python and R. This is based on the online course from [Udemy](https://www.udemy.com/machinelearning/)

 ## Contents
 - [Setup](#setup)